 - He actually throws them on the ground, and has once broken them.

 - Desmond, the Big Bad of Splinter Cell: Extinction poses as a geeky programmer.
 When he leads the protagonist into an ambush, he silently takes his glasses off and puts a tactical vest on instead of gloating.
 Works better, especially paired with the music.

-- Towards the end of The American Revolution, it was beginning to look like the makeshift government wasn't going to be able to pay the army for its service.
+- Inverted towards the end of The American Revolution, it was beginning to look like the makeshift government wasn't going to be able to pay the army for its service.
 George Washington's officers called a meeting to discuss possible retaliations, which included pulling out into the backwoods and letting Congress defend itself, or even turning against it outright.
 Washington made a speech to them about how this would totally suck and they shouldn't do it, which they were not in the mood to hear.
 Then at the end he pulled out a letter from Congress explaining the government's financial problems, along with his reading glasses, and reportedly said something like, "Gentlemen, you will permit me to put on my spectacles, for I have grown not only gray but half-blind in the service of my country."
 This served as a massive guilt trip, and after he'd read the letter and left, the officers unanimously voted to accept Congress's leadership and forget the idea of rebellion.
-A rare instance of this trope working because it makes the invoker look weaker, but that just goes to show the accuracy of the man's Genre Savviness.
+A rare instance of this working because it makes the invoker look weaker.

 - In terms of body language, someone pulling off their glasses generally means that they're either trying to artificially make you more receptive to them by removing a barrier, or they're about to lie to you, removing their glasses so that they won't be looking you (clearly) in the eye.

 - To be fair, it is generally very rude to speak to someone while wearing sunglasses, especially upon first meeting them.
 Eye contact is important in most cultures, as it can be a judge of honesty, intent, and attention.